 Some of the popular unmanaged camping sites include Maguk, Burdulba near Jabiru, and Jim Jim Billabong.
 They cost (per night) $6 for an adult, $3 for a child, or $15 for two adults and children.

 And the free camping sites are the most basic of all.
 There are no facilities and it’s basically just a spot in the bush.
-It’s really just a designated area that you’re allowed to pitch a tent – you’ll need to bring everything with you and be much more prepared.
+It’s really just a designated area where you’re allowed to pitch a tent – you’ll need to bring everything with you and be much more prepared.
 I wouldn’t recommend this if you don’t know what you’re doing.

 The good news is that the free camping sites have no fees, as the name suggests.